creatvie-introvert/1984-1/README.md

 </details>

 ### Hero Section
 The hero section serves as the site's bold introduction, immediately establishing its satirical tone and dystopian theme.
 It features a prominent, multi-line heading with a subheading styled as a smaller `<small>` tag, delivering dark humour through phases like *"Now With Targeted Ads!"* Below this, a lead paragraph reinforces the parody with references to modern surveillance culture, setting the stage for the site's narrative.
-A clear call-to-action button (*"Welcome to London"*) is places beneath the text, styled as a large Bootstrap button that spans the full width on smaller screens `w-100` and adjusts to auto width on larger ones `w-md-auto` for responsiveness and accessibility.
+A clear call-to-action button (*"Welcome to London"*) is places beneath the text, styled as a large Bootstrap button that spans the full-width on smaller screens `w-100` and adjusts to auto width on larger ones `w-md-auto` for responsiveness and accessibility.
 Structurally, the section is built using Bootstrap's grid system: a singlerow aligns the content vertically on mobile and transitions to a two-column ;ayout on larger viewports `col-12` and `col-ld-6`.
 The right-hand column contains an optimised `.img-fluid` image of a comic-style illustration of London's skyline, in .webp format for responsiveness and performance.
 The entire hero section is enclosed in a `<header>` element with `bg-dark` and `text-light` classes for high contrast, along with `py-5` padding and `section` for spacing and structural consistency.
 <details>
 <summary>Hero Section - Mobile & Desktop Screen</summary>